ofenbach/catengine/README.md

-# catengine
+# catengine 1.0
 Easy to use 2D Framework for Android, originally made in 2014, recoded 2018 and published to github.

-# usage
-You need the main and framework folder.
-Fix the imports depending on your main package.
-To launch the engine, use GameStart.java, as you can see in the example folder.
-Different Guide: engine/installation_guide.txt

 # features
-- creating 2D games
+- creating 2D games/apps
-  - animations/movements
+  - animations/movements/rotation of images (and much more)
+  - automatic scaling for each device size
-  - particle
+  - music&sound support
-  - different screens (intro, menu, game, options etc)
-- creating apps with animations, movements etc.
+  - costum screens support (e.g. intro-, menu-, game-, optionsscreen)

 # example
 Take a look at the example!
 You can run it on your android phone!

-Just download ExampleApp, put it in Android Studio and run it!
+Just download ExampleApp, import it into Android Studio and run it!
-If you want to look at the source code, go to:
+Source code available under:
 ExampleApp/app/src/main/java/ofenbach/exampleapp/

-From there you can see the packages where the code is hidden.
+# guide
-Or just go to the code only folder.
+1. Download the engine folder.
+2. Import the folder into your source code path.
+3. Fix the imports depending on your main package name.
+4. Create GameStart.java to load your screens.
+6. Your app now runs catengine!

+alternative guide: engine/installation_guide.txt

 # future updates
-- easier installation
-- add automatic positions function (screen independent)
++ add automatic positions (screen independent)
-- add automatic particle, gravity functions
++ add automatic particle, gravity functions
 - reduce code (make it even simpler to use)

-If you want to test out some new features that aren't public yet,
+It is possible to test out some new features that aren't public yet,
 check out the develop-branche!

-# future plans
-Maybe I will put this engine into a GUI so it works like scratch (https://scratch.mit.edu/).

 # contact
 Questions?
 Email me: tim@ofenba.ch

 # donations
-Every penny that is being donated flows into the development:
+If you feel like supporting my work, feel free to donate:

 Bitcoin: 31hwi7KqnCo2L4mmtm7FeQuarggVxMiRy8
 Litecoin: LVtnsswBGixXtBRm6a3nJths3QfABmSDZZ